 - Causes of the Civil War—newspaper articles, jigsaw activity and student worksheets

-- Election of 1860 Simulation—speeches, campaign posters, listening guide and opinion writing
+- Election of 1860—speeches, campaign posters, listening guide and opinion writing

 - Election of 1860 Results—article on electoral college, map, and worksheet